cnorick/curse-of-strahd-notes/Locations/The Amber Temple (X).md

 > The west, south, and east walls contain alcoves, and standing in each alcove is a tall, rough block of amber.
 Two wide cracks have opened up in the south wall, spilling rubble and shattered pieces of amber onto the floor in the southeast corner of the room.

 The spiral staircase climbs 30 feet to [[#X30.
 Preserved Library]].
 See [[#X41.
 Fissure]] for a description of the cracks in the south wall.

+(consider removing these spawn and making the whole North side of the temple safe; if they teleport here, go for it)

 Inside the wooden crates, buried in earth, are six [vampire spawn](https://longo.com.br/5e/bestiary.html#vampire%20spawn_mm) created by Strahd from a dead party of adventurers.
 As soon as they hear intruders in the room, the vampire spawn burst out of their crates and attack, fighting until destroyed.